Does Pet Insurance Cover Pregnancy?

 Pet Insurance Pregnancy: Bottom Line

 Most pet insurance companies won't cover pregnancy because they see it as preventable, but AKC, Trupanion and Rainwalk offer add-ons for accidents, illnesses or complications from breeding.
 These optional coverages pay for emergencies like c-sections but don't cover routine prenatal care.
-Your pet's breed risk, budget and breeding plans should help you decide whether adding pregnancy coverage to your standard policy is worth the extra cost.
+Your pet's breed risk, budget and breeding plans should help you decide whether getting the best pet insurance with pregnancy coverage is valuable.

 Does Any Pet Insurance Cover Pregnancy: FAQ